port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/jira/jira.md

 ## Alternative installation via webhook

-While the Ocean integration described above is the recommended installation method, you may prefer to use a webhook to ingest data from SonarQube.
+While the Ocean integration described above is the recommended installation method, you may prefer to use a webhook to ingest data from Jira.
 If so, use the following instructions:

 <details>